 - improve the efficiency and capability of Sheriffs to provide better services in law enforcement, corrections, civil law enforcement, court security and the many other areas of a Sheriff’s responsibility;

-- collect, analyze and disseminate important decisions of local, State and Federal courts, which decisions may affect the operations of a Sheriff’s Office;
+- collect, analyze and disseminate important decisions of local, State and Federal courts that may affect the operations of a Sheriff’s Office;

 - appear as amicus curiae in court cases affecting Sheriffs and their constituents;

-- establish standards of excellence and to accredit Sheriffs’ Offices which meet those standards;
+- establish standards of excellence and accredit Sheriff’s Offices that meet those standards;

 - assist Sheriffs and counties in their interactions with state and federal agencies;